-For purposes of compliance with Section 106 for USACE-permitted projects, the Federal undertaking is limited to activities taking place within the Permit Area (see 33 CFR 325.1.g).
+For purposes of compliance with Section 106 for USACE-permitted projects, the federal undertaking is limited to activities taking place within the Permit Area (see 33 CFR 325.1.g which are the regulations for processing of Department of the Army permits).
 At the scoping field view, the scoping field view team, in coordination with USACE staff, will establish the likely Permit Area.

-Any effects to historic resources (as defined under Title 37 of the State History Code) within the PennDOT-defined project's area of potential effect but outside of the USACE Permit Area will be coordinated between PennDOT and the State Historic Preservation Office (SHPO) under the State History Code.
+Any effects to historic resources (as defined under Title 37 of the State History Code) within the PennDOT-defined project's area of potential effects but outside of the USACE Permit Area will be coordinated between PennDOT and the State Historic Preservation Office (SHPO) under the State History Code.